ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 Anything added to the settings layer MUSTN'T create CSS code on its own.

+Variables on the Settings layer SHOULD be made public by adding `!default` to the definition and partial files SHOULD be added to the index with @follow, so they are public and can be overriden when the main delos.scss is loaded by a skin.

 You MAY include the entire Settings layer on lower levels.
 You SHOULD NOT need to include individual files from the settings layer on lower levels.

 There is a legacy folder that SHOULD be empty and the content needs to find a permanent place elsewhere.